lalquier/ProgrammingAssignment3/CodeBook.md

 #### Data Dictionary

-A full description of variables from the source dataset is included [here](features-info-source.txt).
+A full description of variables from the source dataset (with units and methods of calculation) is included [here](features-info-source.txt).

 From these variables, subject ID and calculations of mean and standard deviation were selected to be part of the tidy dataset.
+The script does not change the original variables except for their heading in the tidy dataset.

 To improve readbility: